ABOUT US

 Who funds the Commons?

-The Commons Library is a charitable organisation with Deductible Gift Recipient status.
-We operate with philanthropic support, grants, project partnerships, and donations.
-See our Annual Report for more details.
+The Commons Library is a charitable organisation based in Australia.
+The Commons has Deductible Gift Recipient status in Australia, as well as the United States (through FJC) and the United Kingdom (through The Movements Trust).
+We operate with philanthropic support, grants, project partnerships and donations.
+See our Annual Reports for more details.ย

-If you would like to support the Commons Library please make a donation or sign up as a monthly giver to join our Commons Community.
+If you would like to support the Commons Library please make a donation or sign up as a monthly giver.

 If you are a philanthropist interested in supporting the Commons, or an organisation with a potential partnership, please contact the Commons Librarians.
 We are happy to provide briefing sessions and discuss options for collaboration.